 Injuries From Being Rear-Ended

-Medical literature suggests that 85 percent of all neck injuries seen clinically result from automobile crashes, and of those due to such collisions, 85 percent result from rear-end impacts.
+Medical literature suggests that 85 percent of all neck injuries seen clinically result from car accidents in San Francisco, and of those due to such collisions, 85 percent result from rear-end impacts.
 Rear-end impacts of as little as 5 mph can give rise to significant symptoms.
 The dynamic and vehicle factors that contribute to rear-end collision injury are:

 - The weight of the vehicles involved